MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

     ![AD FS Add trust](media/connect-adfs-wap-report-server/report-server-adfs-trust-add.png)

 1. Select **Users or Computers**.
 2. Enter the service account that you are using for the report server.
-This account is the same one you used to add to HTTP SPN in the earlier [report server configuration](#1-configure-the-report-server) section.
+This account is the same one you used to add the HTTP SPN in the earlier [report server configuration](#1-configure-the-report-server) section.

 3. Select the HTTP SPN for the report server, then select **OK**.